hetanshi3102/TASK3_CODSOFT/README.md

 1. The confusion matrix was calculated to evaluate the accuracy of the KMeans clustering.
 2. The confusion matrix was plotted using `matplotlib.pyplot.imshow` and `plt.text` to visualize the true and predicted labels.

-Please note that this code only covers the KMeans clustering approach for Iris Flower Classification and does not include other classification models or evaluation metrics.
-Further steps such as model evaluation, hyperparameter tuning, or other classification algorithms can be explored as well.